anithapalani2123/mnist-classification/README.md

 A convolutional deep neural network for digit classification and to verify the response for scanned handwritten images is developed sucessfully.

-Include your sample input and output for your hand written images.

-## RESULT